Anya (Anastasia): Legacy

 Due to its genre, musical numbers, animation style, and central heroine, Anastasia is often mistaken for a Disney film.
 Consequently, Anya has frequently been mistaken as a member of the Disney Princess franchise.
-When Disney purchased 21st Century Fox and its properties, including Anastasia, in 2019, several fans and media publications speculated that the character would officially be inducted into the Disney Princess lineup, however, the Disney Princess franchise is not named after the Walt Disney Company itself, but rather because its members are from Walt Disney Pictures productions under the Disney label, something that often causes confusion among viewers.
+When Disney purchased 21st Century Fox and its properties, including Anastasia, in 2019, several fans and media publications speculated that the character would be inducted into the Disney Princess lineup, but the Disney Princess franchise is not named after the Walt Disney Company itself, but rather because its members are from Walt Disney Pictures productions (i.e. under Disney as a brand), something that often causes confusion among viewers.

-The character's likeness has been used in much merchandise based on the film, including dolls, puppets, lunch boxes, backpacks, puzzles, and CD-Rom games.
+In other media

+The character's likeness has been used in extensive merchandise inspired by the film, including dolls, puppets, lunch boxes, backpacks, puzzles, and CD-ROM games.
+Anya is featured in the video game Anastasia: Adventures with Pooka and Bartok, which is based on events from the film.
+Anya appears in Anastasia on Ice, an ice show adaptation of the film, which premiered in 1999.
+Ice skater Florentine Houdinière performed as Anya but lip synced to Ryan's original dialogue from the film.
+A stage adaptation of Anastasia premiered on Broadway in 2017, in which the role of Anya was originated by actress Christy Altomare.
+The actress said she immediately felt connected to Anya, having grown up as fan of the character.
+Altomare received mostly positive reviews for her performance, for which she was nominated for a Theatre World Award and a Drama Desk Award.
 In December 2022, Disney released its first merchandise featuring the character in the form of a mug, a pin and a shirt to honor the 25th anniversary of her film.